peace-maker/smrpg/README.md

 Based on [CSS:RPG](http://forums.alliedmods.net/showthread.php?t=51039) v1.0.5 by SeLfkiLL.

 # Introduction
-SM:RPG is a generic RPG plugin.
+SM:RPG is a generic RPG (Role Playing Game) plugin.
 Players earn experience by killing other players or on other game dependent events.
 After they reach a certain amount of experience, they level up and get some credits.
 The credits can be used to buy upgrades which give the player an advantage against his enemies.

 This plugin tries to be as game independent as possible.
 If some upgrade or core feature isn't working in your game, leave a comment.